White Chocolate & Blueberry Bread Wreath

 - 1 egg beaten with a small pinch of salt

-- Mix together 1/2 cups warm water, 1 tablespoons sugar, 4 tsp. yeast and set it aside to rise for about 10 minutes.
+Mix together 1/2 cups warm water, 1 tablespoon sugar, 4 tsp. yeast and set it aside to rise for about 10 minutes.

-- Meanwhile sift 4 cups of flour into a bowl of a mixer.
+Meanwhile sift 4 cups of flour into a bowl of a mixer.
 Add the sugar and mix with the hook attachment on low speed.
-Make a little well in the middle of the flour and break the two eggs, yeast mixture and the warm water.
+Make a little well in the middle of the flour and break the 2 eggs, yeast mixture, and 3 cups warm water.
 Let the mixer run on low speed for about 5 minutes, combining everything into a runny dough.

 **You can use any kind of dried berry, making sure you soak it in warm water and then blot with a paper towel before spreading on the dough.